sairasmi/flight-price-prediction/README.md

 **Project Structure:**
 - `data` directory: Contains the raw data file.
 - `notebooks` directory: Includes Jupyter notebooks for data cleaning, exploratory data analysis (EDA), and predictive modeling.
-- `figures` directory: Contains visualizations generated during the analysis.
+- `media` directory: Contains visualizations generated during the analysis.
 - `README.md` file: Provides an overview of the project.

 **🚀Getting Started:**
 To run the code, Python 3 and Jupyter Notebook are required.
-The dataset can be downloaded from [source] or the GitHub repository.
+The dataset can be downloaded from [<a href="data/Data_Train.xlsx">source</a>] or the GitHub repository.

 🌄 Clone this repository: git clone https://github.com/sairasmi/flight-price-prediction.git